 Clare loves marathons.
 Clare has got two marathons planned in December, on top of this she just spends all her spare time out running.
 Clare tracks her runs on Strava they pull through to her account.
 She’s run a whopping 210km and gets our 200km medal!

 Kev loves running but is really busy in December he manages to run 2 10km runs a week.
 Kev tracks his runs through his Garmin and he manually uploads his monthly total to his account.
 He’s run a total of 60km and receives a 50km Medal.

-Run Things running club decide to sign up to keep their members motivated through the winter.
+Run Things Run Club decide to sign up to keep their members motivated through the winter.
 Debbie runs 23km, Stevie runs 50km, Axel runs 50km and Ozzy runs 17km.
 They track their runs on various run trackers and upload them to their team account.
-Together they manage a total of 140km and receives our 100km medal.
+Together they manage a total of 140km and each receive our 100km medal.